 We have already begun to open certain parts of the show to the public.
 We opened our Vintage @ Coterie event to the public in January 2018.
 We are expanding our shoppable neighborhoods in June to include Beauty, highlighting Australian beauty and apothecary products.

 What are the future plans for Coterie, the leading US-based womenswear show?

-Coterie will maintain its three editions each year and continue to further develop our assortments and experiences helping the fashion community to evolve along with us.
+Coterie will maintain its three editions each year and continue to further develop our assortments and experiences, helping the fashion community to evolve along with us.